NoroffFEU/development-platforms/case-study-azure-devops.md

 ### Project Management

-With Azure Boards you can manage your projects in great details.
+With Azure Boards you can manage your projects in great detail.
 It provides a rich set of capabilities including native support for Agile, Scrum, and Kanban processes, calendar views, configurable dashboards, and integrated reporting.

-The boards have many great features that you can use for free as long as you have an account, and you can have total 5 team member when using the free basic plan details about pricing, limitations and the different plans you will find under pricing.
+The boards have many great features that you can use for free as long as you have an account, and you can have a total 5 team members when using the free basic plan details about pricing, limitations and the different plans you will find under pricing.

 *Reference [[5](#references)]*

 ### Work Item Tracking

-You track your or your teams work by creating a work item.
-IN Azure DevOps you will need to choose what system process you want to work by.
-There is for of them.
+You track your’s or your team's work by creating a work item.
+In Azure DevOps you will need to choose what system process you want to work by.
+There are four of them.

 1. Agile
 2. Basic